CSR & Holcim Staff Association

 The CSR Award modernisation communications update is located at http://www.csrholcimwilmar.com/news/current-news

-The Association is overseen by a Council of elected staff representatives covering a variety of skills and professions, with the day to day affairs managed by Association office staff, including an Industrial Relations Manager and a Research/Industrial Officer.
+The Association is overseen by an Executive Council of elected staff representatives covering a variety of skills and professions, with the day to day affairs managed by staff employed by the Association.

 - Has no political affiliations therefore does not donate any of your contributions to support any politician or political party.